Zanderwohl/ZandoChess/README.md

 Post 5: Add graphical packs, and possibly another GUI besides the current 2D board.

 Post 6: Add very unusual things like multiple boards that connect in different ways, multidimensionality, and possibly even non square spaces.
 Perhaps the board with not be a 2D array but rather a directed graph.

+To run this program, compile the source files, making Initiate.java the entry point of the program.
+Currently, the project is set up in Eclipse Photon, so opening the project folder in Eclipse should allow easily compilation.